cjspj/VM_SIEM_Lab/README.md

 # Description
-My goal for this project is to get first hand experience setting up a VM (Virtual Machine) and utilizing a SIEM (Security information and event management) in a homelab enviroment.
-I will document, modify, configure and use this as a reference if I ever need to setup and configure another instance.
+In this project, my primary objective is to gain firsthand experience in the setup of a Virtual Machine (VM) and the effective utilization of a Security Information and Event Management (SIEM) system within a homelab environment.
+I aim to meticulously document, modify, and configure this setup, creating a comprehensive reference guide for future instances where I need to establish and configure similar environments.
+This project serves as both a learning journey and a practical resource for seamless VM and SIEM implementation.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________
 # Tools
 - Lenovo ThinkPad i7-8550U 32GB